zhangyazhong/Hummingbird/README.md

 - multiple solutions for various configuration formats;
 - a useful tool to record time cost of code block running;
 - a name manager to generate and manage names;
-- execution report generation with regex supported.
+- execution report generation with regex supported;
-- an auto-configure logging utility based on Log4j 2
+- an auto-configure logging utility based on Log4j 2.

 ## Link with Hummingbird